paepcke/activity_log_analysis/README.md

 ## Search-Related Tables

 Only searches in the Carta course search box at the top of the interface are included in the *CrseSearches* table.
 The table contains the search terms used.
 The action time in the associated *Activities* table *created_at* rows refer to the start of the visitor typing.

-The *InstructorLookups* table contains the names of instructors for whom searches were entered in the search box at the top.
-Like this example:
+The entry of a search term generates many activity_log entries as entered term fragments are sent to Carta for result popups.
+There migth be a log entry for "ph", another for "phys", and a third for "physics 123".
+These intermediate actions are filtered out.

+The search results in recent years look like the following two rows:

 | row_id | search_term       | crs_res                  | instructor_res              |
 |----------------------------|--------------------------|-----------------------------|
 |   1158 | physics 41a       | [123782, 125396, 125398] |     NULL                    |
 |   1197 | Apple, strm: 1174 |                          | Mark Applebaum, Robin Apple |

+When a search matched courses, the respective course IDs are noted.
+When an intructor matched, the hits are recorded in the instructor_res column.

+The *InstructorLookups* table contains the names of instructors whose profile visitors requested.

 ## Enrollment